CitrineInformatics/citrine-python/docs/source/getting_started/projects.rst

 There are two types of roles users can have, MEMBER and ADMIN.
 There are two types of access permissions: READ and WRITE.
-Users with the ADMIN role automatically can perform read and write actions, and also add or remove other users and change their roles and permissions.
 READ allows a user to view resources in a project.
 WRITE allows them to modify those resources.
+Users with the ADMIN role have both READ and WRITE access, and can also add or remove other users and change their roles and permissions.

 There are several methods for managing Projects, Users, and user membership in Projects.